-- Time allowed to write or re-write your School Library Handbook or catalogue manual immediately.
+- Time allowed to write or re-write your catalogue procedures, and record changes in your Library operations quick reference checklist.
 This should include the usernames and passwords.
 It often happens that these are not recorded; the library assistant leaves and no one can get into the catalogue, let alone manage it properly.

 When thinking about changing from one ILS to another, very careful consideration must be given as to whether this is the best year for a task such as this.
 For instance if you are also having a major library renovation done, we would recommend waiting until that is finished.

 Here is a checklist, pulling together advice from throughout this guide, to help you with your preparation and planning:

 - Ensure that the library data you are transferring is accurate and consistent.